mg979/vim-localhistory/README.md

 #### Autobackup

 To enable autobackup, you must first set these variables.
-It will only work after Vim has beee restarted.
+It will only work after Vim has been restarted.
+Max size affects both types of autobackup.

 Activate autobackup on first access to a file, and max size (default 10240 bytes):